 - Can you sue for bad reviews FAQs

-Consumers are reviewing every detail of their lives on sites like TripAdvisor, Yelp, Google, and Facebook.
-Review culture is so ingrained in most of us that leaving an online review is the assumed next step after finishing a meal, checking out of a hotel, or leaving a doctor’s office.
+Consumers reviewing every detail of their lives on sites like TripAdvisor, Yelp, Google, and even Facebook is a regular part of everyday life.
+Review culture is so ingrained in most of us that leaving an online review is the assumed next step after finishing a meal, checking out of a hotel or leaving a doctor’s office.

-While a complaint that a receptionist was rude may seem like an innocent act of free speech to the reviewer, the stakes are high for business owners:
+It is also something that businesses must contend with and learn how to do so professionally and correctly.
+While a complaint that the receptionist was a bit rude may seem like an innocent act of free speech to the reviewer, the stakes are high for business owners:

 - 85% of consumers trust online reviews as much as personal recommendations.